 Neither the defense that the student was ignorant of the regulations concerning academic violations nor the defense that the student was under pressure at the time the violation was committed is considered an adequate defense or a mitigating factor.

 Students who require assistance fulfilling their academic obligations are expected to seek such assistance on a prospective basis.
 Students with disabilities should inquire about available academic accommodations at the Office of Disability Services.
 All students are encouraged to avail themselves of the resources at the McGraw Center for Teaching and Learning, the Writing Center, and the residential colleges.
-When students come under time pressure, they are encouraged to discuss the possibility of an extension with their instructors and/or residential college dean or director of studies.
+When students come under time pressure, they are encouraged to discuss the possibility of an extension with their instructors and/or residential college dean or assistant dean for studies.
 A known disability for which the student did not seek accommodations prospectively will not be considered an adequate defense against an academic integrity charge or a mitigating factor.

 Seriousness of the Offense

 Academic infractions are always considered a serious matter, but will be considered especially serious if:

 - The student has submitted a paper prepared by another person or agency.